The jury selection process

 The parties to any jury trial have the right to look at the panel list from which the jury in their trial will be chosen.
 This allows them to make enquiries about panel members and decide whether any should be challenged.

 A Criminal Records Bureau (CRB) check is automatically carried out on each juror to ensure there is no disqualified juror sitting in the jury.

 In exceptional cases – eg, those that involve national security issues – a more detailed check may be needed.
 This may involve a CRB check, Special Branch records check and a Security Services check.
 Such checks are only carried out with the permission of the Attorney General.

 The selected jurors are most commonly divided into groups of 15 and then assigned to a court case.
 The court clerk will select 12 out of the 15 potential jurors at random to sit on the jury.

 If any of the jury members know or recognise the parties to the hearing, they must inform the court.
-It is then the decision of the judge as to whether this jury member is to stand down or proceed.
-If the courts require the juror to stand down then one of the remaining 3 jurors that was not originally selected will fill the space.
+The judge then decides whether this jury member should stand down or proceed.
+If the court requires the juror to stand down, one of the remaining three jurors will fill the space.

 If there are not enough jurors on the day to sit trial in all the courts, there is a special power available to the courts to select anyone qualified to be a juror passing in the street or even from local offices and businesses.
 This is what is called paying the talesman.

 Once the court clerk has selected the final 12 jurors, they will then enter the jury box to be sworn in as jurors.
-Prior to this, once the jurors enter the court, both the prosecution and defence council will have the opportunity to challenge one or more of the jurors.
+Prior to this, once the jurors enter the court, both the prosecution and defence council can challenge one or more of the jurors.

 The two challenges both the prosecution and defence can claim are: